adamcorina/smart-assistant-todos/backend/README.md

 # Notes Agent Backend

 This is a Node.js backend for a notes assistant powered by an LLM.
-It provides a REST API for managing notes and interacts with an LLM to interpret user commands.
+It provides a REST API for managing notes and interacts with an LLM (either Ollama or OpenAI) to interpret user commands.

 ## Features

 - Add, list, update, and delete notes
 - Notes are stored in a local JSON file
-- LLM interprets user messages and decides actions
+- LLM (Ollama or OpenAI) interprets user messages and decides actions
 - Thread-safe file access using a mutex

+## Supported LLM Providers

+- **Ollama** (local models, e.g., Gemma, Llama)
+- **OpenAI** (remote models, e.g., GPT-3.5, GPT-4)

+You can switch between providers by configuring the code in `services/llm/`.

 ## Project Structure